-Carlos B. Smith; Homer Smith; DeWayne Nettles; Joe Lord's work, all the members at Vonora Ave. church of Christ are determined to build this congregation up in strength and in members by dedicating ourselves to the Lord's service.
+Lord's work, all the members at Vonora Ave. church of Christ are determined to build this congregation up in strength and in members by dedicating ourselves to the Lord's service.
 We need your prayers and the help of the preaching brethren to do this.
 Please contact: Bro.
 Ted Haygood by letter or phone collect if willing to help us.
 Address: 465 Finley Ave., Montgomery, Ala.
 Phone numbers 263-1011, days; 262-7777, nights and week-ends.
-Listed below the the brothers who signed the original of this letter: Elvert Anderson; Richard Anderson: Donald Anderson: Grady Arnette; Louis Arnette: Donald Havgood: W. L. Havgood: Lavonne Phillips; Randy Goodwin.
+Listed below the the brothers who signed the original of this letter: Elvert Anderson; Richard Anderson; Donald Anderson; Grady Arnette; Louis Arnette; Donald Haygood; W. L. Haygood; Lavonne Phillips; Randy Goodwin.

-Sincerely, your brother in Christ, W. L. Havgood
+Sincerely, your brother in Christ, W. L. Haygood

 Knight-Owens-At 3:30 P.M., Sept.
 19, 1965, Sister Linda Sheridan Owens became the bride of Larry Roger Knight in a simple ceremony.
 Sherry is the daughter of Bro. and Sister Thomas Owens and grand daughter of Bro. and Sister F. T. Boling, of Greenville, S. C. We have been closely associated with the Owens for many years.
-Our prayers are that they will always let Christ rule over their home and be foremost in their lives. -Alton B. Bailey at the Murphy Ave. church of Christ, LaGrange, Ga., Bro.
-Woodrow Fling, Jr., and Sister Louise Stamper expressed their faith each to the other, exchanding their marriage vows in the presence of many friends and relatives.
-Louise is the daughter of Bro. and Sister E. H. Stamper, one of our faithful gospel preachers.
-Woodrow (Sonny) Fling is the son of Bro. and Sister Woodrow Fling, Sr. We pray the Lord will ever be first in their lives, and their home will be built upon Christian principles.
-I was happy to officiate.
+Our prayers are that they will always let Christ rule over their home and be foremost in their lives.